twisteroidambassador/pypylon/README.md

 run a SOCKS5 proxy server listening on the outside on port 1080, and only allow proxying into the ZeroTier network.

-The log level is increased to INFO, so the node ID is printed in the logs.
+The `-v` argument prints informational logs, so the node ID is printed.
 Remember to authorize this node in your network controller.

 For more info, look at the help messages.

+# Remarks

+`pypylon` has graceful shutdown.
+When it receives SIGTERM,
+it will close its server sockets, and wait until all in-progress proxy requests to finish before closing.
+(I couldn't make it to work with SIGINT, for some yet undiscovered reason.)